 Copyright: © 2021 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses /by/4.0/). to be completed by 2030.
-Most HSR lines are distributed in the southeast of the Hu Huanyong Line, representing uneven geographical development.
-Only Jining-Baotou, Hohhot-Ordos, and Lanzhou-Urumqi HSR are in the northwestern part.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/). and Lanzhou-Urumqi HSR are in the northwestern part.
 From a micro perspective, the HSR economy has gradually become a brand-new economic form as a typical representative of China's advanced growth, and many governments have planned to build new HSR towns around the stations.
 Unfortunately, many HSR station areas have encountered planning issues and small passenger flow, resulting in so-called ghost towns [8], despite high expectations from local governments.
 There are some successful cases, such as Shanghai Hongqiao Station, Shenzhen North Station, Yuhang Station, and Huizhou South Station.
 These phenomena indicate an imbalance between the east and west in the layout of HSR lines, and it remains to be verified whether HSR stations can bring enough passenger flow to promote economic development in the surrounding region.